idrispendisbey/arionum-scripts/README.md

 `$ chmod +x aronode`
 `$ sudo bash aronode mainnet install`

+## Fast Sync
+A new install will slowly start syncing from block 0.
+To speed this up, we will import a daily snapshot from pxgamer at https://aro.pxgamer.xyz/daily/ The rebuild command will stop your node and DELETE your database data and import a snapshot.
+`$ sudo bash aronode mainnet rebuild`

+If you run this command in the future and want the latest snapshot make sure you delete the sql file it downloaded previously.
+The script will use the file if it exists already instead of downloading a new one.

+You can also use backup (to export your own dump) and import (with a filename) if you want to import a different dump that you have.

 ## Update Aronode script to Latest Version
 `$ cd ~/scripts`
 `$ git pull origin master`